Stefan-Zintgraf/utils-github-create_repo/specification.md

 - **Token Storage:**
   - Option to save token locally (encrypted)
   - Never store passwords
+- **⚠️ CRITICAL SECURITY REQUIREMENT:**
+  - **No tokens (real or fake) shall be stored in any file that is committed to the repository**
+  - Test files must NOT contain token strings, even fake ones (GitGuardian and similar scanners will flag them)
+  - Fake test tokens must be stored in `test_tokens.json` or similar file that is excluded via `.gitignore`
+  - Test scripts should load fake tokens from external files that are not part of the repository

 #### 3. Repository Creation
 - **API Call:** Create repository via GitHub API